How accreditation works

 must meet the necessary standards.

-Accreditation is valid for up to four years,
+Accreditation is valid for up to three years,

 subject to satisfactory completion of an annual self-review(s).